NicolasImagawa/e-commerce-sales-pipeline/README.md

 That's it!
 The pipeline should be working smoothly now and queries can be made against the warehouse.

+### Under development
+The partitioning is still under development.

 ## Contact
 If you have any questions or want to reach me out, you can contact me on the following channels:
 - LinkedIn: www.linkedin.com/in/nicolas-imagawa